 How Adults with ADHD Think: Uncomfortable Truths About the ADHD Nervous System

 Easily bored, sensitive to distractions, creative, and intense.
 If you grew up with ADHD symptoms, chances are you always felt “different.”
 Now here’s a scientific explanation of the neurological underpinnings of behaviors and feelings associated with attention deficit hyperactivity disorder.
-Learn how a person with ADHD thinks!
+Learn about the ADHD nervous system!

 Here is a truth that people with attention deficit hyperactivity disorder (ADHD or ADD) know from an early age: If you have an ADHD nervous system, you might as well have been born on a different planet.

 Most adults with ADHD have always known that they think differently.
 They were told by parents, teachers, employers, spouses, and friends that they did not fit the common mold and that they had better shape up in a hurry if they wanted to make something of themselves.

 As if they were immigrants, they were told to assimilate into the dominant culture and become like everyone else.
 Unfortunately, no one told them how to do this.
 No one revealed the bigger secret: It couldn’t be done, no matter how hard they tried.
 The only outcome would be failure, made worse by the accusation that they will never succeed because ADHD in adulthood means they didn’t try hard enough or long enough.

 It seems odd to call a condition a disorder when the condition comes with so many positive features.
 People with an ADHD-style nervous system tend to be great problem-solvers.
 They wade into problems that have stumped everyone else and jump to the answer.
 They are affable, likable people with a sense of humor.
 They have what Paul Wender called “relentless determination.”
 When they get hooked on a challenge, they tackle it with one approach after another until they master the problem — and they may lose interest entirely when it is no longer a challenge.